Vanderbilt leads stacked field at SEC Tournament

 COACHES CHANGE, MISSISSIPPI STATE WINS

 Mississippi State has had a fantastic season under first-year coach Chris Lemonis.
-The Bulldogs tied for the SEC Western Division title and won 45 games in the regular season, which is the second most in program history.
+The Bulldogs tied for the SEC Western Division title, and their 45 regular-season wins were the second most in program history.

 Mississippi State has been one of the league’s best programs the past four years despite having four different head coaches.